 - Pebbles have tended to become smaller in recent times, leaving a somewhat smoother finish than earlier examples from the 1980s.

 - The pebbles are generally inert, however the cement matrix is slowly eaten away by pool water chemicals, leaving a rougher, more open surface over time.

 - Algae can enter the crevices leading to stains and algae growth which can be very hard to remove as the algae roots grow deep into the surface.

 - Pebblecrete may also become dislodged completely or drummy and no longer adhered to the underlying surface.

 - Cracks, stains and eroded areas may also be seen.

-- As the cement matric wears away the pebbles may become more noticeable and cut young person’s feet.
+- As the cement matrix wears away, the pebbles may become more noticeable and cut a young person’s feet.

 Contact us for more assistance or go to our web site for more information.